dataloop-ai-apps/grounded-sam-adapter/adapters/sam_adapter/README.md

 - Returns a binary mask for the most prominent object

 ### 2. Point-based Segmentation
-- Users can input points indicating specific locations inside objects to be segmented
+- Users can input points, with each point indicating a specific location inside a different object to be segmented
-- Returns precise segmentation masks around the indicated points
+- Returns a segmentation mask for each object containing an indicated point

 ### 3. Box-guided Segmentation
 - Users can provide bounding boxes around areas of interest